 Clerkship Faculty will observe at least one partial history and physical examination by the student.
 It is the student's responsibility to make sure this observation occurs.

-Document completion of as an Educational Activity in ETS by selecting "[IMSI] Faculty Observed Partial H&P completion" in the drop-down menu.
+• Document at least one (1) faculty observed partial H&P exam as an Educational Activity in ETS by selecting "[IMSI] Faculty observed partial H&P exam" in the drop-down menu.